zerasul/blask/README.md

 postDir = "posts"
 defaultLayout = "template.html"
 staticDir = "static"
-tittle = "Blask | A Simple Blog Engine Based on Flask"
+title = "Blask | A Simple Blog Engine Based on Flask"
 ```

 For last, to Run Blask, use the next Code: